KTheMan/MyGirlfriendIsAsleep/README.md

 # My Girlfriend Is Asleep

-`MyGirlfriendIsAsleep` is a cross-platform script designed to help users turn off their physical displays with the option to automatically turn them back on at a specified time.
+`MyGirlfriendIsAsleep` is a **planned** cross-platform script designed to help users turn off their physical displays with the option to automatically turn them back on at a specified time.
 Especially useful when you want to keep your room dark while streaming content!
+This will probably require use of a hardware EDID emulator (aka Headless dongle).

 [![Build and Release](https://github.com/KTheMan/MyGirlfriendIsAsleep/actions/workflows/build-and-release.yml/badge.svg)](https://github.com/KTheMan/MyGirlfriendIsAsleep/actions/workflows/build-and-release.yml)

 ## Features

-- **Cross-Platform**: Works on Windows and Linux.
+- **Cross-Platform**: Will eventually work on Windows and Linux.
 Potential macOS support in the future
 - **Dependency Checks**: Automatically verifies the presence of required tools and provides installation guidance.
 - **Delayed Monitor Activation**: With the `--shesasleepuntil` flag, set a specific time for the monitors to reactivate.
 Use `--force` to turn on the display before the set time.

 ## Usage

-To can run the executable:
+To run the executable:

 - **Turn off the display**:
   ```bash